Wild attractors and thermodynamic formalism: Introduction

 \end{maintheorem}

 For the properties of pressure presented in Theorem~\ref{mainthm:thermo_Fibo} and the related results in Section~\ref{sec:conformal_for_f}, it is advantageous to use a different approach to pressure, called \emph{conformal pressure} $\Pconf(\phi_t)$, which is the smallest potential shift allowing the existence of a conformal measure for the potential.
 We refer Sections~\ref{sec:original} and \ref{sec:conformal_for_f} for the precise definitions, but in Theorem~\ref{mainthm:thermo_Fibo_global} we will show that conformal pressure coincides with the (variational) pressure defined in \eqref{eq:pressure}.
-In \cite{BT3}, it is shown that the smallest value at which the pressure $P(\Phi_t)$ of the induced system $(Y, F_\lambda,\Phi_t)$ becomes zero is
+In \cite{BT3}, it is shown that $t_1$ from \eqref{eq:t1} is the smallest value at which the pressure $P(\Phi_t)$ of the induced system $(Y, F_\lambda,\Phi_t)$ becomes zero.
+This gives the background information for our third main theorem.